yi-editor/yi/README.md

 A good starting point is choosing an example configuration of your liking in the [example-configs][userconfigs] directory, building it, running it, and tinkering with it.

-> Note to cabal users, it is necessary to run [hpack](https://hackage.haskell.org/package/hpack) in order to generate a *.cabal* file from the `package.yaml` provided.

 #### Static vs dynamic

 Yi used to have a dynamic configuration (*à la* Xmonad).
 So each time after the configuration was changed, Yi needed recompilation before starting.